dayyass/calculus-of-variations/README.md

 ### About
 My bachelor project on solving the *Calculus of variations* problems using symbolic mathematics (2018).

 I [participated](https://it-mm.rea.ru/uploads/arhiv/2019/sertificat/299.pdf) with this project at the IX International Scientific and Practical Conference named after A.I.
-Kitov "Information Technologies and Mathematical Methods in Economics and Management".
+Kitov "Information Technologies and Mathematical Methods in Economics and Management".<br>
 More about conference [here](https://it-mm.rea.ru/eng).

 ### What is *Calculus of variations*
-According to Wikipedia:
+According to Wikipedia:<br>
 The **calculus of variations** is a field of mathematical analysis that uses variations, which are small changes in functions and functionals, to find maxima and minima of functionals: mappings from a set of functions to the real numbers.
 Functionals are often expressed as definite integrals involving functions and their derivatives.
-Functions that maximize or minimize functionals may be found using the Euler–Lagrange equation of the calculus of variations.
+Functions that maximize or minimize functionals may be found using the Euler–Lagrange equation of the calculus of variations.<br>
 More about it [here](https://en.wikipedia.org/wiki/Calculus_of_variations).

 ### Simplest problem